Update model versions in the automated build

 This feature can be added to a build definition only after the build virtual machine (VM) has been updated to Platform update 6 or later.

-- In VSTS, on the Build & Release page, under Builds, on the All Definitions tab, find your build definition.
+In Azure DevOps, on the Build & Release page, under Builds, on the All Definitions tab, find your build definition.

 Click the ellipsis (…), and then click Edit.